Pacing your story feature

 Action Scenes Need Fast Pacing

-Few things increase the tension more than a sense of urgency or danger.
-As your story nears an intense event start to condense everything.
-A fast pace will move your reader along, anxious to see what happens.
+Few things increase tension more than a sense of urgency or danger.
+As your story nears, an intense event starts to condense everything.
+A fast pace will move your readers along, making them anxious to see what happens.

 Crisp writing with few embellishments (adverbs, adjectives) increases the intensity and pace of your writing.